wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `heartbeat` Event: messages

-The `heartbeat` event makes the bot to get its heartbeat.
+The `Heartbeat` event helps to send emojis to a specified contact or group periodically.

 <Tabs
   groupId="programming-languages"